slaeshjag/birdie24/README.md

-s year's attempt at a party hack for Birdie 24 gamedev compo
+This year's attempt at a party hack for Birdie 24 gamedev compo

 Name TBD.